 Was it rigged?

 Many die-hard NBA fans swear by the theory that this series was rigged by the NBA for one reason and one reason only.
 Down 3-2 in the series, the Lakers beat Webber’s Kings at the Staples Center in part thanks to 40 free throw attempts, 27 of them in the fourth quarter.
 Lakers were averaging 25 free throws per game over the first five games of the series.

 The allegations are some of the strongest ever made against the NBA.
 Disgraced ref Tim Donaghy, who did not officiate that game, later claimed it was fixed.
 “Sacramento had the best team in the league,” Tim Donaghy wrote in an email interview about the series.
 “But the referees/league didn’t allow the better team to win.”

-We remember that series as being legendary not just because of some missed calls.
-Beyond the controversy discussion, this was one of the most memorable playoff series in the past 20 years.
-The seven games included Shaquille O’Neal and Kobe Bryant in all their three-peat glory, a Kings team that played a superbly fun style, Robert Horry living up to his nickname “Big Shot Bob,” an overtime Game 7, and just about anything else a single NBA playoff series can offer.
+We remember the series as legendary not just because of the controversial discussion.
+This was one of the most memorable playoff series in the past 20 years.
+The seven games included Shaquille O'Neal and Kobe Bryant in all their three-peat glory, a Kings team that played a superbly fun style, Robert Horry living up to his nickname "Big Shot Bob," an overtime Game 7, and just about anything else a single NBA playoff series can offer.

 Those Kings were a damn good team.
-People will often forget teams like the Kings years later because they never won a title, because they never reached the Finals, but that team was stacked and cohesive.
+People will often forget teams like the Kings years later because they never won a title, but that team was stacked, cohesive, and played tremendous basketball.
 They were a couple of plays away from reaching the Finals.
 “I guess our time has to come at another time,” Adelman said after the series was over.

 The Lakers went on to the NBA Finals, where they swept the New Jersey Nets and won their 3rd straight NBA title.